-After the flooding that accompanied Hurricane Harvey last year most of us are more worried about our homes and businesses that we are our vehicles.
-Certainly get your home ready, but as we saw with past hurricanes, sometimes it does not matter how ready you are disaster can still strike and your car or truck becomes your escape vehicle in case you need to evacuate.
-Is your car hurricane ready?
+After the flooding that has accompanied hurricanes such as Harvey, most of us are more worried about our homes and businesses that we are our vehicles.
+Certainly get your home ready, but as we saw with past hurricanes, sometimes it does not matter how ready you are, disaster can still strike and your car or truck becomes your escape vehicle in case you need to evacuate.

 Evacuating an area when there is a natural disaster can put a much larger burden on your vehicle than the normal day to day commute or trip to the grocery store.
 Your vehicle needs to be ready for severe driving conditions.
 In the South it is a good idea to follow the severe driving maintenance schedule for your vehicle all the time.